Let’s talk about my favourite ad campaign from 2020.

-Forcing products down your throat that you have no interest in and making you wait added time for your favourite programs, how dare they?
+Forcing products down your throat that you have no interest in.
+All while making you wait for your favourite programs, how dare they?

-Not so much of an issue now but long before the glory days of Sky or Freeview, back when there was no way of forwarding through the adverts in the flick of a switch and when an ad break was used to quickly make a cup of tea or to make a mad dash to the toilet, adverts were less popular!
+Not so much of an issue now but long before the glory days of Sky or Freeview.
+Back when there was no way of forwarding through the adverts with the flick of a switch.
+When an ad break was used to quickly make a cup of tea or to make a mad dash to the toilet.
+Back then, adverts were a lot less popular!

-Now, this was back when there were only four channels to choose from but since then, advertising campaigns have gotten so much better and have gone from strength to strength (obviously not all of them).
+Now, this was back when there were only four channels to choose from.
+However, since then, advertising campaigns have gotten so much better.
+They’ve only gone from strength to strength (obviously not all of them).

-They’ve veered from being not only informative, but they now include humour, both dark and light and they are clever, memorable and at times, strike a chord.
+They’ve veered from being not only informative, but they now include humour.
+Both dark and light humour.
+And they are clever, memorable and at times, strike a chord.

 Who doesn’t love a bit of Snoop?

 My favourite advert campaign from 2020, and some of you may have guessed it, is the Just Eat advert featuring Mr. Cool himself, Snoop Dog.

 I don’t like this advert solely because it features Snoop Dog (although it does make it cool and gives it a certain je ne sais quai), it’s more the thought behind it that Just Eat has gone to when considering the advert and the thinking behind their choice.